-The Orem Electric Interurban, often referred to simply as "The Orem", was a train which ran from Salt Lake City south to Payson.
+The Orem Electric Interurban, often referred to simply as "The Orem", was a train which ran south from Salt Lake City to Payson.
 The train ran straight through Provo.
-The Provo depot was located where the NuSkin building stands now on the south side of Center Street.
+The Provo depot was located where the NuSkin building now stands on the south side of Center Street.
 The train was financed by Walter C. Orem and Simon Bamberger's Interurban Construction Company of Portland, Maine.
-The "Bamberger" line opened in 1896 when the section running between Salt Lake City northward to Ogden was completed.
-Steam Locomotives pulled the train until May 28, 1910 when it was converted to use electricity.
+The "Bamberger" line opened in 1896 when the section running northward between Salt Lake City and Ogden was completed.
+Steam Locomotives pulled the train until May 28, 1910 when it was converted to electricity.